 The Nova Scotia Public Prosecution Service prosecutes charges laid under the Criminal Code and under Nova Scotia statutes such as the Occupational Health and Safety Act.

 Cases are handled by lawyers called Crown Attorneys.
-About 80 Crown Attorneys across the province handle about 40,000 cases each year in Nova Scotia.
+Over 100 Crown Attorneys across the province handle about 45,000 new charges each year in Nova Scotia.

 Crown Attorneys are prosecutors.
 They are not investigators and do not lay criminal charges.
 Investigations are conducted by the police.
 The police decide whether to lay a charge.
 In some cases, Crown Attorneys are asked by police for advice on whether there is enough evidence to lay a charge.
 And, if so, whether there is a realistic prospect of conviction.
 But the police do not have to follow this advice.
 The decision to lay a charge rests with the police.